DrDEXT3R/DrDEXT3R.github.io/_posts/2019-08-31-creating-custom-runtime-image.md

 - *javafx.web.jmod*

 ## Getting Started
 Let's start by running application from Command Prompt.
-As I mentioned before, **we will need the jar file of final program**.
-If our application does not use JavaFX platform or uses it, but it was built on JDK up to version 10, all we have to do is open Command Prompt, go to the location on the disk with the jar file of our application and enter the following command:
+As I mentioned before, **you will need the JAR file of final program**.
+If your application does not use JavaFX platform or uses it, but it was built on JDK up to version 10, all you have to do is open Command Prompt, go to the location on the disk with the JAR file of your application and enter the following command:
 ```java
 java -jar CLP-Calculator.jar
 ```
-<sup>[1]</sup> This command also works on some unofficial versions of JDK 11+.
+It also works on some unofficial versions of JDK 11+ <sup>[1]</sup>.

 In my case, the application is built using JDK 11 & OpenJFX.
-JavaFX is not part of JDK 11, so we have to indicate the location of our GUI creation platform in the command.
+JavaFX is not part of JDK 11, so I must indicate the location of my GUI creation platform in the command.
 ```java
 java --module-path "C:\Program Files\Java\javafx-sdk-11.0.2\lib" --add-modules=javafx.controls,javafx.swing,javafx.fxml -jar CLP-Calculator.jar
 ```